Expensive tissue hypothesis: Further research

 Anthropologists have been able to observe a dramatic contrast in relative brain size between humans and our great ape ancestors.
 Studies have shown that brain size differences underlie major differences in cognitive performance.
-Because of this, brain tissue is energetically expensive and requires a great amount of energy compared to several other somatic tissues during rest.
+Brain tissue is energetically expensive, requiring a great amount of energy compared to several other somatic tissues during rest.
 To understand how the body is able to provide the brain with the right amount of energy to function properly, scientists consider the cost side of the equation and focus on how brain and other expensive tissues such as the gut or the testes may trade off.
 Another possibility is that there may not be any trading off, rather there are other ways that humans are keeping the brain nourished.

-The academic debate around the ETH is still active, and has inspired a number of similar tests, all attempting to verify the ETH with another species or group of species by looking at encephalization (a ratio between brain size and body size), gut size, and/or diet quality.
-Primates, being the closest living relatives to humans, are a natural extension to the hypothesis, and as such are examined by many of these tests.
+The academic debate around the ETH is still active, and has inspired a number of similar tests, all attempting to verify or disprove the hypothesis in another species or group of species by looking at encephalization (a ratio between brain size and body size), gut size, and/or diet quality.
+Primates, being the closest living relatives to humans, are a natural starting point for testing the hypothesis, and as such are examined by many of these tests.
 One such study supported the expensive tissue hypothesis and found a positive correlation between diet quality and brain size (as would be expected by the original paper), but it did note that there were exceptions among the species tested.
 A broader study including primates and other mammals disputed the ETH, finding that there is no negative correlation between brain and gut sizes; it did, however, support the idea of energy trade-offs in evolution as it found a negative correlation between encephalization and adipose deposits.

 Studies have also been done in species less similar to humans, such as anurans and fish.
 The study of anurans found that among the 30 species tested, there was a significant negative correlation between gut size and brain size, as Aiello and Wheeler found in humans and primates in their original research.
-One study of fish used the carnivorous fish Gnathonemus petersii, which has a uniquely large brain, about three times the size expected of a fish of its size.
+One study of fish used Peters' elephantnose fish (Gnathonemus petersii), a species of carnivorous fish, which has a uniquely large brain, about three times the size expected for a fish of its body size.
 The research found that these fish also had significantly smaller guts than other similar carnivorous fish.
 These further studies enrich the debate over the ETH.